moosend/mooskin-ui/components/Checkbox/README.md

 * `id` - id of the element (important of you prefer to click on labels to select the value)
 * `value` - value for the option
+* `checked` - wether the checkbox is checked or not
 * `disabled` - renders a disabled checkbox
 * `value` - value of the checkbox, it will be a label aswell if no label prop has been passed.
 * `label` - label of this perticular checkbox